kasinadhsarma1/NextJs_Template/Readme.md

-# ReactJs Template
+# NextJS Template

-A full-stack NextJs Typescript application template with React frontend and FastAPI backend, featuring MongoDB integration.There is no secret recipe beyond all are one.
+A modern full-stack Next.js 15 TypeScript application template with FastAPI backend, featuring comprehensive UI components and security best practices.
+There is no secret recipe beyond all are one.

 ## 📋 Table of Contents